Einhornhool/100-days-of-code/r1-log.md

 ### R1D9
 I kind of finished the portfolio page in codepen (https://codepen.io/Einhornhool/pen/LdyEMw).
 I imported the needed JavaScript-Files, though I don't really understand how, yet.
 I just copied it from someone elses project.
 I guess I'll learn that later.
 Now I can finally work on something else.

+### R1D10
+Continued with freeCodeCamp.
+Got into javascript.
+I'm really tired so its good I already know the basics of prgramming from learning Python.
+It's fun, I'd like to keep on doing it, but I really can't concetrate anymore.